Pivot Table Count Unique (Table of Contents)

 Introduction to Pivot Table Count Unique

-A pivot table is the best feature that Excel includes within.
+A pivot table is the best feature that Excel includes.
 It takes rows into consideration and then allows us to summarize the data based on either sum or count or average or any other numerical aspect of the data we want.
 The best part, it also helps us counting the text values.
 By far, the count function within the pivot table is quite of use and needed every now and then by analysts.
 However, when we are in need to count unique values, there is no default function under Excel.
 With some tweak and twist, we can count the unique values in the Excel pivot table.

 What is Count Unique?